The Arctic is changing with every day.

-Russia’s invasion of Ukraine has brought cooperation across the circumpolar north to a standstill.
-Moscow is modernising its military forces, threatening to abandon a regional order it once helped to build.
-China is constructing an icebreaker fleet and seeks access to polar shipping routes.
-NATO states have scrambled for a collective response, but their cohesion is strained by threats from a new U.S. administration to annex Greenland.
-A new iron curtain is descending between the western and eastern halves of the Arctic, to the immense detriment of Indigenous communities.
+The war in Ukraine has brought cooperation in the region to a standstill.
+Russia is modernising its northern military forces, threatening to abandon an Arctic order it once helped to build.
+China is constructing an icebreaker fleet, seeking access to polar shipping routes.
+NATO states have scrambled for a collective response, but allied cohesion is strained by disputes over the future of Greenland.
+Once again, the Arctic region is fracturing, to the detriment of Indigenous communities.

-All the while, the climate crisis continues to devastate Arctic ecosystems.
-Beneath the receding ice cap, economic opportunity beckons.
-India, the United Arab Emirates, and other ambitious outsiders are pushing northwards in search of spoils, status, and shipping routes — and, in dire need of new partners, Russia has become increasingly receptive to their advances.
+All the while, the climate crisis continues to devastate the Arctic.
+Beneath the receding ice cap and thawing permafrost, economic opportunity is said to beckon.
+Ambitious outsiders are pushing northwards in search of spoils and status.
+In dire need of new partners, Russia has become more receptive to their advances.

 Many newcomers are fixated on the region’s abundant oil and gas reserves.
 Yet other Arctic resources may prove even more consequential for the planet’s future.
-In the bowels of Greenland, rare earth elements and critical minerals remain largely untapped.
-On Arctic seabeds, polymetallic nodules could at some point be targeted for extraction.
+In the bowels of Arctic territories, rare earth and minerals deposits remain largely untapped.
+On the Arctic seabed, polymetallic nodules could at some point be targeted for extraction.
 The Arctic’s potential for renewable energy production — including wind, hydroelectric power, biomass, and geothermal energy — is enormous.
 Facing desertification and collapsing agricultural systems, fast-growing nations are eyeing Arctic fisheries, freshwater reserves, and even the agricultural prospects of thawing permafrost.
-And with the Arctic serving as a backbone of global satellite operations, competition over the infrastructure underpinning the digital economy is slowly engulfing the Far North.
+And with Arctic ground stations serving as a backbone of global satellite operations, competition over the infrastructure underpinning the digital economy is slowly engulfing the region.

 If this sounds interesting to you, please consider: